jingxianqiang/convert2rhel/README.md

 # convert2rhel
-use convert2rhel to convert CentOS to RHEL.
+use ansible to automatic your IT.
+Intigrate convert2rhel into ansible playbook to convert CentOS to RHEL.
 Then use openscap to scan the converted RHEL and fix the risk.